Logging a ticket

 What’s what in UniDesk?

-The new Self-Service Portal (SSP) provides a single place for you to log your calls, find solutions in our new Knowledge Base, access live chat support and keep track of all your calls as well as News and Search functionality for a range of partnership services.
+The Self-Service Portal (SSP) provides a single place for you to log your calls, find solutions in our new Knowledge Base, access live chat support and keep track of all your calls as well as News and Search functionality for a range of partnership services.

 The Knowledge Base will provide you with information on key services to allow you to find solutions to your problems without even needing to speak to a support team.